How Norway spruce can help future forests

 Another type of spruce, Sitka, has also been an important tree for timber.
 Making up much of England’s conifer forests, it grows well in wetter climates and its wood has many uses.
 However, regions where this species thrives today are predicted to become too dry for it to survive in future, where summer temperatures could rise by up to 10°C in parts of England by the end of the century.

-The UK already relies on importing 80% of the timber it uses and we will always need wood, so the loss of Sitka spruce is a challenge for the future of sustainable homegrown timber.
+The UK already relies on importing 80% of the timber it uses.
+We will always need wood, and the loss of Sitka spruce is a challenge for the future of sustainable homegrown timber.

 Christmas tree saplings